Dorygnathus: Paleobiology

 Dorygnathus is commonly thought to have been piscivorous, catching fish and other slippery prey with its long teeth.
-This is supported by the fact that their fossils have been found in marine deposits of the Posidonia Shale, where it is found alongside the much rarer pterosaur Campylognathoides.
+This is supported by direct dietary evidence based on the gut contents containing a teleost fish Leptolepis.
 Some Dorygnathus specimens have teeth exhibiting enamel wear consistent with the consumption of hard food items.
-This could suggest these pterosaurs were occasionally durophagous, eating hard-shelled prey such as molluscs or crustaceans.
 Very young juveniles of Dorygnathus are unknown, the smallest discovered specimen having a wingspan of sixty centimetres; perhaps they were unable to venture far over open sea.
 Padian concluded that Dorygnathus after a relatively fast growth in its early years, faster than any modern reptile of the same size, kept slowly growing after having reached sexual maturity, which would have resulted in exceptionally large individuals with a 1.7 m wingspan.

+On land, Dorygnathus was probably not a good climber; its claws show no special adaptations for this type of locomotion.
+According to Padian, Dorygnathus, as a small pterosaur with a long tail, was well capable of bipedal movement, though its long metacarpals would make him better suited for a quadrupedal walk than most basal pterosaurs.
+Most researchers however, today assume quadrupedality for all pterosaurs.